Eucalyptus salmonophloia: Description

 The fruit is a woody, hemispherical capsule 3-5 mm long and 4-5 mm wide and has a hemispherical or obconical hypanthium that is 2 to 3 mm in length and has a width of 3 to 4 mm with three valves protruding but fragile.
 The capsules usually remain in place until the following summer or longer, each capsule containing about 600 viable seeds per gram.
 The brown coloured seeds have a flattened egg-shape with smooth surface and a length of 0.8 to 2 mm.
 Trees are able to retain seed bearing fruits for up to six years.
-The seeds can withstand cycles of wetting and drying but wet seeds left at low temperatures can germinate but do not often survive.
-Salmon gums belong to a groups of eucalypts that require a catastrophic event to bring about large amounts of seeds to fall.
+The seeds can withstand cycles of wetting and drying; however, wet seeds left at low temperatures can germinate but do not often survive.
+Salmon gums belong to a group of eucalypts that require a catastrophic event to cause large numbers of seeds to fall.

 The species has a haploid chromosome number of 12.

-Eucalyptus salmonophloia looks much like E. salicola, both having a similar habit and salmon-coloured bark, however, E. salmonophloia is differentiated by its egg-shaped to lance-shaped juvenile leaves and spherical buds.
+Eucalyptus salmonophloia looks much like E. salicola, both having a similar habit and salmon-coloured bark; however, E. salmonophloia is differentiated by its egg-shaped to lance-shaped juvenile leaves and spherical buds.
 Eucalyptus salicola is also able to tolerate a saline habitat.